boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 During registration, the user manually gets assigned a role, indicating their usergroup and the bases they belong to.
 The role is named like `base_1_coordinator`.

 When the user has successfully logged in, a custom Auth0 post-login action script runs ([`create-dynamic-permissions`](https://github.com/boxwise/system-management/blob/main/services/auth0/dev/actions/create-dynamic-permissions/code.js)).
 The script creates a JWT with the content derived from user authorization data and their role.
 Most importantly the script derives ABPs and base-specific RBPs for the current user (see below about their format).
+Auth0 permissions assigned to the user currently have no effect.

 #### Specification of custom JWT